Product Photography on a Budget

 You can achieve amazing results in a small space with a single studio flash unit, some white card, multiple exposures, possibly some focus stacking, and an understanding of Layer Masks in Photoshop (or an equivalent app).

-This article is all about showing you how, but firstly, I’ll tell you a bit about me.
+You should also check this article on the best cameras for product photography, but firstly, I’ll tell you a bit about me.

 My History with Product Photography